Affordable and fun private and group lessons are also available in person and via the web.

 More to come

-Classicists is the code name for the Insitute of Classical Art & Architecture.
+Classicists is the working name for the Insitute of Classical Art & Architecture.
 In addition to chapter groups centered on the classicist style of drawing and design, the group has a fantastic Bunny Mellon Curriculum for garden arts.
 Regions host a weekly social medial sharing of a designated place of interest so illustrators can compare styles while keeping their drawing skills current.

 Sketchbook Skool offers a variety of affordable classes & workshops for learning how to draw & sketch from international artists who each specialize in a particular style or form of drawing.
 Every Thursday at 12EST, Founder Danny Gregory hold a free online Draw With Me Event.
 A former co-founder, Koosje Koene offers a free Draw Tip Tuesday Video Series.
 Sketchbook Skool has an interesting membership-based series of art offerings, especially designed for the beginning to mid-range artist who may be looking for their own art community.